subhylahiri/sl_py_tools/numpy_tricks/linalg/README.md

 You will need to have the appropriate C compilers.
 On Linux, you should already have them.
 On Windows, [see here](https://wiki.python.org/moin/WindowsCompilers).

-You will need a BBLAS/Lapack distribution.
+You will need a BLAS/Lapack distribution.
 Anaconda usually uses MKL, but they recently moved the headers to a different package.
 You can find them on [Intel's anaconda channel](https://software.intel.com/en-us/articles/using-intel-distribution-for-python-with-anaconda):
 ```
-> conda install mkl -c intel --no-update-deps
+> conda install mkl-devel -c intel --no-update-deps
 ```
 I found this wreaked havoc with its dependencies.
 Alternatively, you can downgrade to a version that has the headers, e.g.